d3/d3-hierarchy/README.md

 <a name="hierarchy_parentId" href="#hierarchy_parentId">#</a> <i>hierarchy</i>.<b>parentId</b>([<i>parentId</i>])

-If *parentId* is specified, sets the parent id accessor and returns this hierarchy generator.
+If *parentId* is specified, sets the parent id accessor to the given function and returns this hierarchy generator.
 Otherwise, returns the current parent id accessor, which defaults to:

 ```
 function parentId(d) {